Tips to Avoid Fraud and Scams During an International Move

 Start Your International Moving Journey

-Moving overseas is indeed adventurous but do you know that it also accompanies a lot of risks, challenges and more importantly the probability of falling victim to scams.
-Unfortunately, these scams are increasing from day to day and people who are moving overseas on their own are facing consequences of this scam.
+Moving overseas is indeed adventurous, but do you know that it also comes with a lot of risks, challenges, and, more importantly, the probability of falling victim to scams?
+Unfortunately, these scams are increasing from day to day, and people who are moving overseas on their own are facing consequences of this scam.

-In this guide, you will learn about common international moving scams, reasons why moving scam are on the rise and ways to protect yourself to save yourself from these kind of scams during your international moving process.
+In this guide, you will learn about common international moving scams, reasons why moving scams are on the rise, and ways to protect yourself to save yourself from these kinds of scams during your international moving process.

 In this digital era, technology is the primary source through which scammers prey on potential movers and find new opportunities to scam them.
-Creating fake websites has become easy and false social media advertisement has become lucrative.
-This has made it difficult for people to distinguish between a real moving and shipping company and a fraudulent one.
+Creating fake websites has become easy, and false social media advertisement has become lucrative.
+Such an environment has made it difficult for people to distinguish between a real moving and shipping company and a fraudulent one.

-Moreover, the global nature of the internet gives way to scammers to operate across borders which is in itself a big challenge for law authorities to track their operations and actions.
+Moreover, the global nature of the internet gives way to scammers operating across borders, which is in itself a big challenge for legal authorities to track their operations and actions.

-While there are hundreds of moving scams reported across various nations each year, we have listed here the most common ones people fall victim for:
+While there are hundreds of moving scams reported across various nations each year, we have listed here the most common ones people fall victim to:

 Shady Brokers

 Some brokers may offer you the service at low rates, and in exchange, they ask for a nominal deposit fee.
 After making the payment, they disappear.
 Beware of such brokers or moving companies.
-The finest method you can adopt to understand the authenticity and credibility of your broker is whether they are affiliated or not.
+The best way to assess your broker’s authenticity and credibility is to see if they’re affiliated.
 The moving company must hold any of the following:

-- Membership in FIDI (Fédération Internationale des Déménageurs Internationaux): This is a global federation of international moving companies.
+- Membership in FIDI (Fédération Internationale des Déménageurs Internationaux): This group is a global federation of international moving companies

-- Affiliation with Overseas Movers Network International (OMNI): This is a kind of a credential which indicates that the mover is a part of the global network of pre-screened and independent international moving companies.
+- Affiliation with Overseas Movers Network International (OMNI): This is a kind of credential that indicates that the mover is a part of the global network of pre-screened and independent international moving companies.

-- Licensing with the Federal Maritime Commission (FMC): This is a mandatory federal license which shows that the company is legally authorized to ocean freight for your international moving process.
+- Licensing with the Federal Maritime Commission (FMC): This is a mandatory federal license that shows that the company is legally authorized to do ocean freight for your international moving process

 Bait-and-Switch Pricing

-One of the most dramatic moves fraud moving companies make is offering seemingly attractive low estimates upfront.
-Once the items are loaded and transit begins, they might come up with vague unforeseen challenges or state some items were not counted in the estimation and charge heavily later.
+One of the most dramatic tactics used by fraudulent moving companies is to offer seemingly attractive low estimates upfront.
+Once the items are loaded and transit begins, the moving company may present vague unforeseen challenges or claim that some items were not included in the initial estimate, resulting in significant additional charges later.

 So beware of this kind of scam.
-Double check your estimates, and more important choose a international mover who is transparent in conversation and services.
+Double-check your estimates, and more importantly, choose an international mover who is transparent in conversation and services.

 Hostage Load

-Sometimes scammers demand higher fees upon delivery claiming that there are some additional charges or taxes imposed during the move.
+Sometimes scammers demand higher fees upon delivery, claiming that there are some additional charges or taxes imposed during the move.
 They hold your possessions and do not unload them until you clear the significantly higher quoted amount.
 You need to be clear of such fraudulent practices before loading your belongings.
-The best way to determine is to check reviews and take consultation before sign up.
+The best way to determine is to check reviews and take a consultation before signing up.

 Unlicensed Movers

 Some dishonest movers operate without a valid license and may also not offer any kind of insurance.
 However, they attract potential movers with lucrative offers and discounts.
-One risk here is they disappear with your belongings during the transit and put you into a great loss.
-They are smart and leave no kind of legal forms to report the loss.
+One risk is that these dishonest movers may disappear with your belongings during transit, resulting in significant financial loss for you.
+These scammers are clever and do not provide any legal documentation to report the loss.

 Fake Reviews and Ratings

-While it is true that reviews help you understand the credibility of the moving company, it is important to understand the reviews you are reading are not fake.
-There are several companies that auto generate reviews falsely to showcase high ratings.
+While it is true that reviews help you understand the credibility of the moving company, it is important to ensure the reviews you are reading are not fake.
+There are several companies that auto-generate reviews falsely to showcase high ratings.
 If you notice an unusually high number of positive reviews that lack authentic information and seem robotic in language, know that they are generated and might put you into a scam.

 Incomplete Inventory

-Some fraud companies intentionally do not count in several items during the inventory process.
-Later they wontedly charge extra stating payment for missing items.
+Some fraudulent companies intentionally exclude several items from the inventory process.
+Later they wontedly charge extra, stating payment for missing items.
 During this time, you do not have any choice but to pay them to successfully unload your belongings.

 Demanding Large Deposits

 Note that any mover who demands a large amount of upfront deposit is a huge red flag.
 A good company will never do that.
-While a nominal advance payment or sign up amount is generally asked, a huge amount payment is not required to secure your booking.
+While most moving companies ask for a nominal advance payment or sign-up amount, securing your booking doesn’t require a large payment.

 Weight Discrepancy on Arrival

 During price discussions, a salesperson might inquire about your budget and the volume of your belongings.
 If they can, they will offer a quote that fits within your budget to book the job.
-But on delivery, the moving company may tell you that your haul weighed more than it estimated — and you could end up paying thousands of dollars more.
+But the moving company may say your haul weighed more than it estimated, costing you thousands.

 To avoid this uncomfortable scenario, be cautious when a company does not provide an in-house estimate and do not disclose your budget ahead of time.
 An in-house survey estimate is crucial for accuracy.
 It ensures the company understands the size of your items and brings the necessary equipment.